buster35/note-taker-app/README.md

 ```
 GIVEN a note-taking application
-WHEN I click on the Save icon
-THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes
 WHEN I click on an existing note in the list in the left-hand column
 THEN that note appears in the right-hand column
 WHEN I click on the Write icon in the navigation at the top of the page